zezutom/concurrency-patterns/monitor-object/README.md

    ..
 }
 ```
-The synchronization is ensured by using the lock along with the condition.
+The synchronization is ensured by using a lock along with a condition.
 The lock holds as long as the condition holds true:

 ```java
     public boolean enter() {